Santiago Pérez de Manosalbas: Private life

 Pérez was married to Tadea Triana Silva; together they had four children, Santiago, Paulina, Eduardo and Amelia.
 Amelia married Clímaco Calderón, future President of Colombia.
 Eduardo became a diplomat.
-Santiago followed in his fathers footsteps, becoming a writer, politician, diplomat, and journalist.
+Santiago followed in his father's footsteps, becoming a writer, politician, diplomat, and journalist.

 Career as an educator

 Pérez started his true calling as an educator working as a teacher in Spanish and Spanish literature while studying law in the Colegio del Espíritu Santo.
 In 1857 together with his brother Felipe, they established the Colegio Pérez Hermanos, a learning institution that taught such people as the linguist Rufino José Cuervo.

 During the second administration of president Manuel Murillo Toro he was appointed Director of Public Instruction while also working as rector of the National University of Colombia.
 In his prominent role as Director of Public Instruction he fomented education and the construction of new schools.

 Comisión Corográfica

 In 1852, Pérez joined the Comisión Corográfica, a state funded expedition led by Agustin Codazzi whose goal was to map out the entire country and collect information on its inhabitants.
 Pérez worked as secretary of the expedition, replacing Manuel Ancízar, who had fallen ill along the trip.
 His mission was to record events, places, descriptions, statistics, and other valuable information of the places they went to.
 During his time in the commission, he traveled to Neiva, Mariquita, Chocó, Casanare, Bogotá, and the territory of the Caquetá.
 He published his studies in the newspaper El Neo-Granadino, and wrote a memoir on the expedition entitled Apuntes de un viajero por Antioquia y el sur de la Nueva Granada.